Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Introduction

 We make the following contributions. \begin{itemize} \item \textbf{Characterization of the implicit regularizer of the MMSE denoiser.} We show in \cref{thm:mmse_prior} that the MMSE denoiser is the proximal map of a regularizer that admits an explicit form as an \emph{upper Moreau envelope}, i.e., $\phi_\mathrm{MMSE}(x)$ is, up to a constant,

-where $f_Z=-\log p_Z$ is the negative log marginal distribution in the noise model \cref{eq:denoising_problem}.
-This is an explicit \emph{and} interpretable description of the regularizer implicit in the MMSE denoiser, and we believe that this identity is new. \item \textbf{Nonasymptotic convergence of MMSE-PGD via weak convexity.} In \cref{cor:weak_convex}, we prove that $x\mapsto \phi_{\mathrm{MMSE}}(x)+\tfrac{1}{2}\|x\|^2$ is convex, hence $\phi_{\mathrm{MMSE}}$ is $1$-weakly convex.
-With this property we establish (to the best of our knowledge) the first \emph{nonasymptotic} convergence guarantees for PGD-PnP with an MMSE denoiser in \cref{thm:convergence_result}.
-In particular, we show that, under an $L$-smooth data-fidelity term $f$ with $L<1$, PGD reaches an $\mathcal{O}(1/\sqrt{k})$-stationary point after $k$ iterations. \item \textbf{Experiments.} In \cref{Experiments}, we consider the following experimental setups: (i) A one-dimensional synthetic example validating the upper Moreau envelope form of the regularizer implicit in the MMSE denoiser by comparing a learned DNN estimator to its explicit form, (ii) Gaussian deblurring on the MNIST dataset~\cite{lecun_mnist}, and (iii) computed tomography on the MayoCT dataset~\cite{mcollough_low}.
-In both imaging tasks we observe the predicted sublinear $\mathcal{O}(1/\sqrt{k}$) convergence in the subgradient residual. \end{itemize}
+on its domain, where $f_Z=-\log p_Z$ is the negative log-marginal density from \cref{eq:denoising_problem}.
+This is a novel explicit form of the implicit regularizer in the MMSE denoiser. \item \textbf{Nonasymptotic convergence of MMSE-PGD via weak convexity.} In \cref{cor:wcvx}, we prove that $\phi_{\mathrm{MMSE}}$ is $1$-weakly convex on its domain.
+With this property, we establish (to the best of our knowledge) the first \emph{nonasymptotic} convergence guarantees for PnP-PGD with an MMSE denoiser in \cref{thm:PGD_MMSE_convergence} and \cref{cor:conv}.
+In particular, we show that, under an $L$-smooth data-fidelity term $f$ with $L<1$, both $\|\nabla F(x_k)\|$ and $\|x_{k+1}-x_k\|$ decrease sublinearly in terms of the best iterate. \item \textbf{Experiments.} In \cref{Experiments}, we consider the following experimental setups: (i) a one-dimensional synthetic example validating the upper Moreau envelope form of the implicit regularizer for the MMSE denoiser, (ii) Gaussian deblurring on the MNIST dataset~\cite{lecun_mnist}, and (iii) computed tomography on the MayoCT dataset~\cite{mcollough_low}.
+In both imaging tasks we observe the predicted sublinear convergence. \end{itemize}